JohnOkari/3-Tier-Architecture/README.md

 ---

-✅ **Congratulations!** You have deployed a full-scale web solution with WordPress & MySQL on AWS EC2 using RedHat Linux.
+✅ **Congratulations!** You have deployed a full-scale web solution with WordPress & MySQL on AWS EC2 using RedHat Linux or Ubuntu.

 ---